mubaraqwahab/thinkdev/src/decks/05-logic-in-conditions.md

 <section>

-The expressions used in making decisions don't have to be boolean; JavaScript automatically converts them. {.h3}
+The conditions don't have to be boolean; JavaScript automatically converts them. {.h3}

 </section>

 <section data-auto-animate>

-We did this before:
+We did this in the previous lesson:

 <pre data-id="truthy"><code data-line-numbers="" class="language-js" data-trim>
 if (course.rating !== 0) {